Trump's approval of Alaska governor has problem - ExBulletin

 Trump’s approval of Alaska governor has problem

-Former President Donald Trump said on Tuesday he would back Alaska Governor Mike Dunleavy for re-election, but only if the governor does not support US Senator Lisa Murkowski’s candidacy to return to the Senate.
+Former President Donald Trump has said he will support the re-election of Alaska Governor Mike Dunleavy, but only if the governor does not support US Senator Lisa Murkowski’s candidacy to return to the Senate

 Trump praised Dunleavy for his handling of the coronavirus pandemic and his step back against the liberal Biden administration.
 But Trump has said he won’t back Dunleavy if the governor recommends the senior Alaskan senator for re-election.